FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/verify.md

 Example 1

-This example demonstrates the use of the client <span class="code">NONE</span> value.
+This example demonstrates the use of the client `NONE` value.

 CFTSSL type=client, verify=none and CFTSSL type=server, verify=none